dirakx1/Dockeriot/README.md

-# dockeriot
+# Dockeriot
-Apps development platform for device layer on IOT

-Dockeriot apps deveelopment platform for IOT devices using docker
+Dockeriot is an apps development platform for IOT devices using docker

-Dockeriot aims to enable all the fetures of containers (in these case docker containers) for applications on embedded devices under an IOT environment.
+Dockeriot aims to enable all the features of containers (in this case docker containers) for applications under an Internet of things environment.

+## General scheme

+## Things Layer.